Systemic Hypertension: Understanding the Condition and Its Management

 Systemic hypertension in pregnancy, which includes both chronic hypertension and gestational hypertension, is a condition where the blood pressure is elevated, posing significant risks to both the mother and the developing fetus.

-The high blood pressure can reduce blood flow to the placenta, limiting the delivery of oxygen and nutrients to the fetus, potentially causing intrauterine growth restriction, low birth weight, and preterm birth.
+High blood pressure can reduce blood flow to the placenta, limiting the delivery of oxygen and nutrients to the fetus, and potentially causing intrauterine growth restriction, low birth weight, and preterm birth.
 Additionally, systemic hypertension increases the risk of placental abruption, where the placenta separates from the uterine wall prematurely, causing severe bleeding and threatening the lives of both mother and baby.

 Read more: